biowpn/GoBattleSim-Python/README.md

-# GoBattleSim Engine with Python API

-A Pokemon Go Battle Simulator (GoBattleSim) with Python API.

-## Getting Started
+# GoBattleSim-Python

+Wrapper for [GoBattleSim-Engine](https://github.com/biowpn/GoBattleSim-Engine).
+Also includes GameMaster & PokeQuery module.

-### Prerequisites
+## Prerequisites

 64-bit Windows/Linux

 64-bit Python 3.5+

-### Installing
+## Installing

-The below instructions will get you a local version of GoBattleSim engine.

-First, install the package:
+`git clone` the repository and install the package as:

 ```
-pip install gobattlesim
+pip install -e .
 ```

-Then:
+To test the package is good:

 ```
-import gobattlesim.interface
+python -m gobattlesim.test
 ```

 If no error pops up, then you are good to go!